Peripheral Artery Disease Treatment in Bronx, NY

 What is Peripheral Artery Disease (PAD)?

 Peripheral Artery Disease (PAD) occurs when the arteries that supply blood to your legs become narrowed or blocked by fatty deposits/ plaque (atherosclerosis).
 This reduced blood flow can cause symptoms such as leg pain, cramping, and discomfort.
 PAD is a form of cardiovascular disease and can lead to serious complications if left untreated.
-At Swift Vein and Vascular, our experts provide personalized care and cutting-edge treatments to help you manage PAD and improve your quality of life.

 What are some of the symptoms of PAD?